 Anxiety can be influenced by a range of factors, including our genetics and lifestyle choices, including our routines, what we eat and the environments we’re exposed to, whether it’s a stressful work environment or a difficult home life.
 Some people may be predisposed to developing anxiety because of thinking patterns they developed as a child through learned behaviour or if their close relatives have a condition which they inherit.

-Many people with anxiety seek support, whether it’s through a mental health support service, speaking to someone through a helpline or getting one-to-one support, such as talking therapy, CBT, life coaching or creative therapies.
-Once you’ve decided on an option, it can help to prepare for getting the most out of your support.
+Many people with anxiety seek support, whether it’s through a mental health support service, self help resources, speaking to someone through a helpline or getting one-to-one support, such as talking therapy, CBT, life coaching or creative therapies.